-These gene fragments are derived from the potato, so they are commonly found in the environment.
-Therefore, the probability of horizontal gene transfer of these gene fragments to micro-organisms will not be any greater as a result of the field trials.
+The nucleotide sequences are derived from the potato, so they are already commonly found in the environment.
+Therefore, the likelihood of horizontal gene transfer of these gene fragments to microorganisms would be no greater as a result of the release.